miroslavpopovic/auth-microservice-sample/README.md

 ### Database connection strings

+If you are running the project with Project Tye or `docker-compose` (see below), SQL Server will be served as a Docker container and you don't need to install anything else (other than Docker itself).

-The default connection string, defined in `appsettings.json` file of both Auth and Auth.Admin projects, assumes that you have SQL Server installed locally, as the default (non-named) instance, and that you will be using `AuthIdentity` as the database.
+However, if running via IISExpress or Kestrel, the default connection string, defined in `appsettings.json` file of both Auth and Auth.Admin projects, assumes that you have SQL Server installed locally, as the default (non-named) instance, and that you will be using `AuthIdentity` as the database.
 If you have a named instance of SQL Server, or a non-local instance, or need to use another database name, override the setting in the user secrets for both projects:

     "ConnectionStrings": {
-      "DefaultConnection": "Server=.;Database=AuthIdentity;Trusted_Connection=True;MultipleActiveResultSets=true"
+      "auth-db": "Server=.;Database=AuthIdentity;Trusted_Connection=True;MultipleActiveResultSets=true"
     }

 ### Google and IdentityServer Demo external providers